Kyrie Irving ‘incredibly’ grateful to be back with the Brooklyn Nets

 “I’m looking forward to that first game, either [el 5 de enero] or at some point later, however, I can get back into optimal shape and be productive, that’s what I’m aiming for. “

-Durant, 33, and James Harden, 32, wanted Irving back, and the point guard said the championship window will only be open for a while for the Nets’ big three.
+Durant, 33, and James Harden, 32, wanted Irving back, and the point guard said the championship window will only be open for so long for the Nets’ big three.

 “We have a lot more left in the tank,” said 29-year-old Irving.
-“But obviously our age of the three of us, being at a certain level of mastery in this game, it’s only going to last a certain amount of time.
+“But obviously our age of the three, being at a certain level of mastery in this game, it’s only going to last a certain amount of time.
 We wanted to hit while the iron is hot.”